-In this paper, we introduce \texttt{mtNUFFT} that combines the generalized periodogram with multi-tapering to accurately estimate the power spectrum underlying an irregularly-sampled time-series.
-The generalized periodogram is an extension of the classical periodogram \citep{schuster_1898} to irregular sampling using a non-uniform FFT that is designed to detect and characterize non-sinusoidal periodic and quasi-periodic signals better than the LS periodogram.
-Multi-tapering \citep[][]{thomson_1982} refers to windowing of time-series using DPSS tapers that minimize bias (spectral leakage) and variance (noise) of the periodogram estimate. \texttt{mtNUFFT} particularly works well for quasi-regular time sampling with gaps such as that of space-based Kepler light curves.
+\textbf{\textit{Summary:}} The LS periodogram is a widely-used power spectrum estimator for unevenly-sampled time-series analysis, particularly in asteroseismology.
+However, this periodogram suffers from the statistical issues of bias and inconsistency.
+We improve upon these issues by combining the multitaper statistic for evenly-sampled time-series with the \texttt{NUFFT} periodogram.
+Here, multitaper refers to windowing of time-series using DPSS tapers that minimize spectral leakage (bias) and variance (inconsistency) in a power spectrum estimate, whereas the \texttt{NUFFT} periodogram is the generalization of the classical periodogram that works well for quasi-regular time sampling such as that of space-based light curves.

-Using simulations and the case study of the Kepler-91 red giant light curve, we show that \texttt{mtNUFFT} provides accurate and precise spectral estimates of solar-like oscillators.
-We are able to characterize quasi-periodic p-modes better than LS, and push the boundaries of stellar age precision achieved beyond the state-of-the-art.
+Using simulations and the case study of the Kepler-91 red giant, we show that \texttt{mtNUFFT} is more efficient than LS at providing high-precision frequency estimates of solar-like oscillations using \texttt{PBjam} peakbagging.
+We also expect better characterization of p-modes when using \texttt{mtNUFFT} due to the bias reduction it offers, as suggested by the simulation results\footnote{a more rigorous analysis is required to demonstrate accuracy improvement}.